stoically/temporary-containers/README.md

 * Regular click on a Link on a Website
 * Website redirects or opens new Tab itself
 * Clicking "Open Link in New (Container) Tab" in the RightClick ContextMenu on a Link on a Website
-* Pressing Shift+LeftMouseClick on a Link on a Website
+* Shift+LeftMouse Click on a Link on a Website

+Open Tabs in "No Container":
+* Pressing Alt+N (Tab) or Shift+Alt+N (Window)
+* With Multi-Account-Containers: RightClick ContextMenu on a Link "Open Link in New Container Tab" > "No Container"

 [Get the Add-on here.](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/)